ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

 {: #vpc-bm-vmware-nsx-t-routing-vpc-subnets}
 {: step}

 In this step, the following {{site.data.keyword.vpc_short}} subnets will be created for the Tier 0 (T0) private uplinks.
-These subnets will be used as transit networks and static routing is configured between {{site.data.keyword.vpc_short}} implicit router and NSX-T T0's private uplinks.
+These subnets will be used as transit networks.
+When the interfaces have been created, static routing will be configured between {{site.data.keyword.vpc_short}} implicit router and NSX-T T0's private uplinks.

 Subnet name                   | System Traffic Type          | Subnet Sizing Guidance
 ------------------------------|------------------------------|-----------------------------------